jayoung/MalikLab_bioinformaticsResources/README.md

 - Some [bioinformatics tools](notes/bioinformatics_tools.md) you can use via the command-line, especially blast and phyml.
 - Some old notes on tools to analyze [deep sequencing data](notes/deep_sequencing.md).
 I think you'll get better information elsewhere.

+# Other resources

+There's a lot of material out there to help you learn bioinformatics, a lot of it better than anything I could put together.

+Some suggestions for tutorials, etc are [here](notes/bioinformatics_other_resouces.md) - let me know if you have any you'd like to add.

 # PAML

 We have a Dropbox folder called `PAML_class` with documents to help teach/learn PAML.
 If you don't already have access, let me know.
 I might transfer those materials here at some point - will see how it goes sharing the other notes first.